fboukezzoula/PlaceholdersKit/README.md

     external: true
 ```

-On your Dockerfile use for building your my-docker-application-image:tag, you should only add a [CMD] Docker command for updating all your placeholders in all your extensions files according your parameters before your [ENTRYPOINT] need to run your application when the container start.
+On your Dockerfile use for building your my-docker-application-image:tag, you should only add a [RUN] Docker command for updating all your placeholders in all your extensions files according your parameters before your [ENTRYPOINT] need to run your application when the container start.
 Also, if you have a script (sh for example) on your [ENTRYPOINT], you can add only the call for executing the placeholder binary before your process. **THAT'S ALL !!**

 * Example in the bottom of a Dockerfile :

 ```
+COPY placeholders /usr/local/bin/placeholders
+RUN chmod+x /usr/local/bin/placeholders
 ...
 ...
-...

-CMD ["placeholders"]
+RUN placeholders

 ENTRYPOINT ["dotnet", "aspnetapp.dll"]
 ```

-(in this example, the placeholders binary is in the PATH)
+In this example, the placeholders binary was copied directly in the /usr/local/bin folder to be in the PATH.